 - Make separate landing pages for your campaigns, and optimise them for performance.

-- Prepare for heavy load, this day Full Page Caching can help
+- Prepare for heavy load, this day HTML Caching can help

 - Fix all known bugs and regressions, they can break your site under heavy load.